-I-60.
-52.225-10 Duty-Free Entry (Apr 1984)
+I.53 52.225-8 DUTY-FREE ENTRY.
+(FEB 2000)

-- (a) Except as otherwise approved by the Contracting Officer, no amount is or will be included in the contract price for any duties on supplies specifically identified in the Schedule to be accorded duty-free entry. - (b) Except for supplies listed in the Schedule to be accorded duty-free entry, and except as provided under any other clause of this contract or in paragraph (c) of this clause, the following procedures apply: - (1) The Contractor shall notify the Contracting Officer in writing of any purchase of foreign supplies (including, without limitation, raw materials, components, and intermediate assemblies) in excess of \$10,000 that are to be imported into the customs territory of the United States for delivery to the Government or for incorporation into end items to be delivered under this contract.
-The notice shall be furnished to the Contracting Officer at least 20 days before the importation and shall identify - - (i) The foreign supplies; - (ii) The estimated amount of duty; and - (iii) The country of origin. - (2) If the Contracting Officer determines that these supplies should be entered duty-free, the Contracting Officer shall notify the Contractor within 10 days. - (3) Except as otherwise approved by the Contracting Officer, the contract price shall be reduced by (or the allowable cost shall not include) the amount of duty that would be payable if the supplies were not entered duty-free. - (c) Paragraph (b) of this clause shall not apply to purchases of foreign supplies if - (1) They are identical in nature with items purchased by the Contractor or any subcontractor in connection with its commercial business; and
+- (a) Definition.
+"Customs territory of the United States" means the States, the District of Columbia, and Puerto Rico. - (b) Except as otherwise approved by the Contracting Officer, the Contractor shall not include in the contract price any amount for duties on supplies specifically identified in the Schedule to be accorded duty-free entry. - (c) Except as provided in paragraph (d) of this clause or elsewhere in this contract, the following procedures apply to supplies not identified in the Schedule to be accorded duty-free entry: - (1) The Contractor shall notify the Contracting Officer in writing of any purchase of foreign supplies (including, without limitation, raw materials, components, and intermediate assemblies) in excess of \$10,000 that are to be imported into the customs territory of the United States for delivery to the Government under this contract, either as end products or for incorporation into end products.
+The

+Contractor shall furnish the notice to the Contracting Officer at least 20 calendar days before the importation.
+The notice shall identify the -

-- (2) Segregation of these supplies to ensure use only on Government contracts containing duty-free entry provisions is not economical or feasible. - (d) The Contractor warrants that all supplies for which duty-free entry is to be claimed are intended to be delivered to the Government or incorporated into the end items to be delivered under this contract, and that duty shall be paid to the extent that these supplies, or any portion of them, are diverted to non-Governmental use, other than as scrap or salvage or as a result of a competitive sale authorized by the Contracting Officer. - (e) The Government agrees to execute any required duty-free entry certificates for items specified in this contract or approved by the Contracting Officer and to assist the Contractor in obtaining duty-free entry of the supplies. - (f) All shipping documents covering the supplies to be entered duty-free shall consign the shipments to the contracting agency in care of the Contractor and shall include the delivery address of the Contractor (or contracting agency, if appropriate).
-The documents shall bear the following information: - (1) Government prime contract number. - (2) Identification of carrier. - (3) The notation:
+- (i) Foreign supplies; - (ii) Estimated amount of duty; and - (iii) Country of origin. - (2) The Contracting Officer will determine whether any of these supplies should be accorded duty-free entry and will notify the Contractor within 10 calendar days after receipt of the Contractor's notification. - (3) Except as otherwise approved by the Contracting Officer, the contract price shall be reduced by (or the allowable cost shall not include) the amount of duty that would be payable if the supplies were not entered duty-free. - (d) The Contractor is not required to provide the notification under paragraph (c) of this clause for purchases of foreign supplies if - - (1) The supplies are identical in nature to items purchased by the Contractor or any subcontractor in connection with its commercial business; and - (2) Segregation of these supplies to ensure use only on Government contracts containing duty-free entry provisions is not economical or feasible. - (e) The Contractor shall claim duty-free entry only for supplies to be delivered to the Government under this contract, either as end products or incorporated into end products, and shall pay duty on supplies, or any portion of them, other than scrap, salvage, or competitive sale authorized by the Contracting Officer, diverted to nongovernmental use. - (f) The Government will execute any required duty-free entry certificates for supplies to be accorded duty-free entry and will assist the Contractor in obtaining duty-free entry for these supplies. - (g) Shipping documents for supplies to be accorded duty-free entry shall consign the shipments to the contracting agency in care of the Contractor and shall include the - - (1) Delivery address of the Contractor (or contracting agency, if appropriate); - (2) Government prime contract number; - (3) Identification of carrier;